WNMH: History

 WNMH signed on September 10, 1984.
 The station's license at Northfield was cancelled by the Federal Communications Commission (FCC) on September 28, 2010 when the campus was sold.

-WNMH-LP

 The FCC granted a new construction permit on April 21, 2014, to broadcast FM from the NMH campus at Mount Hermon (in Gill, Massachusetts) from the studios in Crossley Hall.
 WNMH Radio has webcast its signal continuously over the years, beginning with Christmas Vespers in 2004.
 The construction permit expired on April 21, 2017; the FCC canceled the permit that day.